Close Menu

 Q: What are the health risks associated with radiation exposure?

 A: The health risks associated with radiation exposure include increased risk of cancer, genetic mutations, and damage to the immune system.
 However, the health risks are generally considered to be low, particularly for short-term exposure.
-(See Also: Maldives Safe to Visit?
-Is It Worth The Risk)
+(See Also: Is It Safe To Visit Ukraine?
+Current Reality)

 Q: How can I minimize my exposure to radiation while visiting Japan?